docksal/ci-agent/README.md

-# bitbucket-pipelines-agent
+# Bitbucket Pipelines Agent Docker image for Docksal CI

-Bitbucket Pipelines Agent for Docksal CI
+This image(s) is part of the [Docksal](http://docksal.io) image library.